aragon/aragon-wiki/docs/index.md

 <img src="design/logo/aragon_dac/Logo_ad.png" style="width:75%">

-> The Aragon Foundation and [Giveth](https://giveth.io) are proud to announce the launch of Aragon DAC, a [Decentralized Altruistic Community](https://medium.com/giveth/giveth-introduces-decentralized-altruistic-communities-dacs-d1155a79bdc4) on the Giveth platform that will work on building out core Aragon infrastructure from the end user's perspective.
+> The Aragon Association and [Giveth](https://giveth.io) are proud to announce the launch of Aragon DAC, a [Decentralized Altruistic Community](https://medium.com/giveth/giveth-introduces-decentralized-altruistic-communities-dacs-d1155a79bdc4) on the Giveth platform that will work on building out core Aragon infrastructure from the end user's perspective.

 > The second team that will be working on the Aragon stack is a community focused effort led by the [Giveth community](https://wiki.giveth.io/dac/mission/#giveth-is-a-decentralized-altruistic-community-dac-focused-on-using-blockchain-technology-for-good-to-make-the-world-a-better-place): the Aragon DAC will kick off with **two specific projects or 'Campaigns'**: one focusing purely on development, the other on experimentation with the Aragon stack.
 Experienced members of Giveth and Aragon One will help kickstart the Aragon DAC initiatives on a voluntary and part-time basis, with the clear goal of steering the DAC towards full independence.